 An Unplugged Serving Trip

-Each summer, Willow Global sends more than 125 students to serve, encourage, and support our church partners in 6 countries.
+Each summer, in partnership, Willow Global & Student Impact send more than 125 students to serve, encourage, and support our church partners in 6 countries.

 For one week this summer, sixteen high school students traveled to El Salvador to build homes and relationships with people from a rural town in the western province of Santa Ana.
 As part of a Willow Global serving trip and teaming up with long-time Global partner Enlace, this team of teenagers unplugged from their typical summer routine to be part of something much larger than themselves.
 The team dedicated themselves to laying not just the physical foundations for homes, but the building blocks for a stronger community built on faith.